walra356/CamiXon.jl/docs/src/index.md

 ## Introduction

-CamiXon is a package for the numerical solution of the radial Schrödinger equation  for one electron, acting as a *spectator* in the atomic central field in the presence screening by the other electrons (the *screening* electrons).
+CamiXon is a package for the numerical solution of the radial Schrödinger equation allowing for screening.

-The basics of the method can be found in the book *Atomic Structure Theory* by Walter R.Johnson.
+In this package the solution is obtained for a single electron, acting as a *spectator* in the atomic central field of the nucleus screened by the other electrons (the *screening* electrons).

-In Hartree atomic units (a.u.) the 1D Schrödinger equation is given by
+The starting point is the 1D Schrödinger equation in Hartree atomic units (a.u.),

 ```math
 \tilde{\chi}_{l}^{\prime\prime}+2\left[Z_{\mathrm{eff}}(\rho)/\rho-l(l+1)/2\rho^{2}+\varepsilon_{l}\right]\tilde{\chi}_{l}=0,